 There are a ton of options for a stand-alone Christmas stocking holder, or free-standing stocking holder for your floor.

-If you don’t want to poke holes in your wall, and you don’t have a mantel or a fireplace, then you might want to purchase a free-standing Christmas stocking holder!
 WalMart has a really cute one that comes with either a yellow star or green tree on the top.
 You can personalize it with your family name, too!
-It’s only $21.49 on sale, and you can get free shipping on any orders over $35.
+It’s only $27.99 on rollback, and you can get free shipping on any orders over $35.
+Get it here.

 If you have a small space, use a coat rack as a Christmas stocking holder!
-This coat rack from Walmart is $24.81 and could be decorated with Christmas lights and stockings to make a festive addition to your living area.
+This coat rack from Walmart is $27.99 and could be decorated with Christmas lights and stockings to make a festive addition to your living area!
+Get it here.

 If you’re looking for a gorgeous, affordable free-standing Christmas stocking holder that won’t take up too much room, then this metal stocking holder stand from Kirkland’s is it!
-It’s $19.99 on sale and very highly reviewed.
+It’s $34.99 on sale and very highly reviewed.
+Get it here.